 Reverse head and shoulders

-Just as the head and shoulders is a very common bearish pattern, the reverse head and shoulders indicates a trend reversal from bearish to bullish.
+Just as the head and shoulders is a very common bearish pattern, the reverse head and shoulders indicates a trend reversal pattern from bearish to bullish.
 The left shoulder will see a dip in price before a recovery.
 The head will see a further dip in price before another recovery.
 The right shoulder will see a dip but not as low as the head, before the price recovers, and if it goes breaks out beyond the ‘neckline’, (as signaled in red) the pattern is complete, as is the trend reversal.
 This is the signal to buy.

 The ascending triangle is also a very common bullish chart pattern used in trading.
 It is a continuation pattern, forming during an uptrend.
 Although there is a resistance level, it is characterized by higher lows,which means that confidence is increasing in the price of an asset.
 The resistance level is challenged more and more, with swing highs and swing lows, until it gets to a point where a bullish breakout occurs, which would be the signal to buy.